ar-cyber/BetterSEQTA-Discord-Bot/README.md

 # The official BetterSEQTA+ Discord bot!

 Includes support for:

-    * Creating new themes
+    - Creating new themes
-    * Not much else
+    - Not much else

-Created by Crazypersonalph
+Made by Crazypersonalph